9001/copyparty/docs/devnotes.md

 ## complete release

 also builds the sfx so skip the sfx section above

+*WARNING: `rls.sh` has not yet been updated with the docker-images and arch/nix packaging*

 does everything completely from scratch, straight from your local repo